John Chacona is a freelance journalist, content writer and producer in Cleveland.

 My Jazz Story

-doods, the type that gave the Silent Generation its name).
-When I asked him where these photos were, he said he hadn't seen them in 30 years.
-They were
+I couldn't believe he had never brought this up (actually I could; he was the type of American male who gave the Silent Generation its name).
+When I asked him where these photos were, he said he hadn't seen them in 30 years and they were probably lost.

-My father and I had never been close; it wasn't in either of our natures, but at that moment I wept.
+My father and I had never been close.
+It wasn't in either of our natures, but at that moment I wept.
 I wept for all the things that went unsaid and for the immense pride I felt in confirming—much too late—that my father did indeed know America's greatest musician.
 That photograph is the most valuable thing I own, and I am looking at it as I type this.